aws/aws-cdk/packages/aws-cdk/CONTRIBUTING.md

 $ env AWS_REGIONS=us-west-2,us-west-1,eu-central-1,eu-west-2,eu-west-3 test/integ/run-against-repo test/integ/cli/test.sh
 ```

+No two tests will run in the same region at the same time.
+Tests parallelize
+up to the concurrency limit imposed by jest (default of 5) and the available
+number of regions.

 ### CLI integration tests

 CLI tests will exercise a number of common CLI scenarios, and deploy actual